SLieve/technicalgrimoire/_posts/2020-03-19-DavesMusic.md

 I don't use a music streaming service.
 I like to OWN things, even if it's just a collection of digital files.
 [Bandcamp](https://bandcamp.com/) is my store of choice.
 I get to directly support cool creators and the clever tagging features helps me find weird, niche stuff.
 I can't say if these songs are available on Spondora or Goopple YouTunes or whatever.

-**On [May 1st Bandcamp is waiving their fee](https://daily.bandcamp.com/features/bandcamp-covid-19-fundraiser) and your money goes DIRECTLY to the artists.
-Support them if you can!**
+It it's [BANDCAMP FRIDAY](https://isitbandcampfriday.com/) then all the bandcamp fees are waived and your money goes DIRECTLY to the artists.

 ## Table of Contents
 {:.no_toc}